desmos-labs/desmos/x/reactions/spec/02-concepts.md

 The id of the registered reaction that should be used as the post's reaction.

 ## Free Text Value
 The free text value contains the details of a reaction value that is made of free text.
+This is particularly useful to react to posts using emojis or other text inside a subspace that has not registered any supported reaction.

 ### Text
 The actual value of the reaction.